MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-desktop-services/clients/remote-desktop-web-client-admin.md

     Install-RDWebClientPackage
     ```

-1. After that, run this cmdlet with the bracketed value replaced with path of the .cer file that you copied from the RD Broker:
+1. Next, run this cmdlet with the bracketed value replaced with path of the .cer file that you copied from the RD Broker:
     ```PowerShell
     Import-RDWebClientBrokerCert <.cer file path>
     ```